 Why did Abraham say to the rich man 'Son'?
 The Jews proudly boasted that Abraham was their father.
-Again, audience relevance is important; Jesus was speaking to Jews in a narrative they could understand.
+Again, audience relevance is important; Jesus was speaking to Jews in a narrative they could understand…Matthew 3:8-9.

-The hypocrisy of the Jewish leaders had led astray the nation of Israel.
+The hypocritical Jewish leaders had led astray the nation of Israel.
 Without conviction of their evil ways along with sincere repentance, judgement was about to come upon them, and it ultimately did in AD 70.

 What do you thnk?